PavelFalta/Creathon25/README.md

 The library provides two main classes for working with signal data:

+> **For the 2025 Creathon event you mainly need to know how to use the FolderExtractor, which will be used to load the entire dataset**

 - `SingleFileExtractor`: For processing a single HDF5 file with its corresponding `.artf` file
 - `FolderExtractor`: For processing multiple HDF5 files in a directory